paulodiovani/blog.diovani.com/technology/_posts/2025-06-13-configuring-neovim-011-lsp.md

 #### 3. Use a different color scheme

-Although not necessary, you might want to select a different color scheme for better look.
-Neovim include some by default, you can use one of them or install a different one.
+Although not necessary, you might want to select a different color scheme for a better look.
+Neovim includes some by default, you can use one of them or install a different one.

 Create a file at `~/.config/nvim/init.lua` and include these lines.